 The Second Wave of Mobility Startup Innovation

 Then 2019 hit.
 And the entire automotive mobility industry shifted course.
 The hype and easy money were drying up as reality sank in.
-The future seemed farther away then the hype made it out to be.
+The future seemed farther away than the hype made it out to be.

 Unlike GM’s acquisition signaling a goldrush, the industry is more fragmented than ever.
 In aggregate, I believe we are entering the second wave of mobility startup innovation.